-We intend to apply to have our units listed on the Nasdaq Capital Market, or NASDAQ, under the symbol "ACTDU."
+We have been approved to list our units on the Nasdaq Capital Market, or NASDAQ, under the symbol "ACTDU."
 We expect that the Class A ordinary shares and warrants comprising the units will begin separate trading on NASDAQ under the symbols "ACTD," and "ACTDW," respectively.
 The units will automatically separate into their component parts and will not be traded following the completion of our initial business combination.